nokxs/iobroker-javascript-vs-code-extension/README.md

 If your ioBroker installation is protected via password, the extension will ask for it during the connection attempt.
 The username is stored in the config file `.iobroker-config.json` and the password is stored in the VS Code internal secret storage.
 If the password was changed, the extension will automatically ask for the new one.
 It might be necessary to restart VS Code in the case supplying the new password fails.

+### Disconnect / Logout

+Use the command `iobroker: Logout from ioBroker` to disconnect from ioBroker and delete all stored credentials (username and password).
+This is useful when switching to a different ioBroker instance or when credentials need to be reset.

 ### Type definitions

 If you choose to configure ioBroker type definitions, the current definitions are downloaded from [GitHub](https://github.com/ioBroker/ioBroker.javascript/blob/master/src/lib/javascript.d.ts).
 Additionally a `tsconfig.json` is created